TinyTapeout/tinytapeout_www/content/guides/wokwi-submit-design/_index.md

 ### If you have a coupon code for a free tile

-* During the submission, if you have a coupon code for a free tile, you'll have the option to apply a coupon for your free tile.
-(Feel free to ask for a coupon code.)
+* During the submission, if you have a coupon for a free tile, paste the code in and press the 'apply' link.
 * Validate the coupon to ensure your tile is free of charge.

 ### Congratulations!